Waikiki Lanais

 No analysis available

-Concrete construction is supported by the MLS record across all current listings: 20 of 20 list 'CONCRE' in construction_materials.
-The public remarks do not directly state the material, but they consistently describe Waikiki Lanais as a secured high-rise condo building, which aligns with the MLS data and suggests this is not a copied or isolated entry.
+Concrete construction is strongly supported by the current MLS record across all listings: 20 of 20 entries list CONCRE in construction_materials.
+The public remarks repeatedly describe Waikiki Lanais as a secured high-rise building with shared amenities, which is consistent with concrete construction, and there is no contrary evidence in the remarks.

 Weak / limited evidence: only 3 of 20 current MLS listings list DOUWAL in construction_materials and none of the public remarks mention 'double wall' or 'double-wall construction'.
 This could reflect a few agents checking the box or some units having it, but overall support is minimal.